If you’re a part of the Couchsurfing community, you’ve no doubt heard the news.

 Since this lifestyle is growing rapidly I think NomadList will actually become huge.
 You can also find people to crash with, and I’m sure a lot of the members were Couchsurfers too back in the day (CS is mostly centred around younger backpacker student types).
 I also love that its founder levels.io is super transparent about running it, building it, how much it earns etc. I’ve pretty much watched him build it from the ground up on Twitter over the last few years.
 Been very cool to see.
 The site is free to use, but also has a premium membership.

 Going forward I will probably use all of these resources in some way, and continue to report to you on my experiences and which ones have worked best.

-Lastly, I’ve just donated 2x the yearly subscription Couchsurfing was asking for to BeWelcome, and will do so for TrustRoots and Couchers too once they’re accepting donations.
-I’ve also paid for a lifetime membership at NomadList.
+Lastly, I’ve also donated 2x the yearly subscription Couchsurfing was asking for to BeWelcome and Couchers (will do the same for TrustRoots once they’re accepting donations) and I’ve also paid for a lifetime membership at NomadList.

 Just to show that it was never about the money 🙂

 Sending love always!

 Disclaimer: The figures in this article are all guesstimates.
 I do not have access to Couchsurfing’s financial statements and everything is a best estimate based on the information and tools mentioned.

 Photo credit: Bob Dass @ Flickr